tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 ![The page menu is expanded to the Kernel menu item and the change kernel with Python 3.6 is selected](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image102.png "Set the Kernel to Python 3.6")

-7. Click the **Run** button until you execute the entire Notebook, note that some steps will required your input.
+7. Choose the **Run** button until you execute the entire Notebook, note that some steps will required your input.

 >   **Note**: You can find the open source GitHub notebooks at [https://github.com/Azure/Azure-Sentinel](https://github.com/Azure/Azure-Sentinel/tree/master/Notebooks).